cozy/cozy-docs/src/documents/hack/getting-started/discover-americano.html.md

 };
 ```

-We basically copied and pasted what was in the old server.js and removed the
+We basically copied and pasted what was in the old server.js, and removed the
 "which URL will trigger that action" part to focus on the code itself.

 You probably noticed the "require" instruction.
 It loads the bookmark model we
 defined earlier.
-More precisely, it loads what has been module.exports'ed (this
+More precisely, it loads what has previously been module.exports'ed (this
 is NodeJS stuff, abuse that to create small modules of code).

 Don't hesitate to split your code in multiple coherent controllers (one for